AzuxirenLeadGuy/SDE-assignments/Assignment-2/README.md

 ______________________________

 ```

-## Conslusion
+## Conclusion

-Thus, CRUD operations are defined on both the NoSQL collections, and all the constraints, including referential integrity, is maintianed between collections that are Document databases and Wide-Column databases as well.
+Thus, CRUD operations are defined on both the NoSQL collections, and all the constraints, including referential integrity, is maintained by the script between a collection that is stored as document database and a collection stored as a Wide-Column databases.
+The script maintains a 1:1 mapping between the objects of different collections.

 # Task 3

-For setting up the project, this [Setup guide](https://cloud.google.com/vision/docs/libraries?hl=en_US) from google developers was referred.
+For setting up the project, this [Setup guide](https://cloud.google.com/vision/docs/libraries?hl=en_US) from Google developers was referred.
 The JSON key for the same is present in the project folder.
 This program requires the path of the key as a command line argument.

 ## Implementation

-The project is a typical .NET Web Api.
-The file `Program.cs` launches the Web api and listens on the port.
-The Api contoller is defined in the file `Controller/TaskCController`, which contains a POST request for an image file and returns the structure containing all information regarding face and logo recognition.
+The project is a typical .NET Web API.
+The file `Program.cs` launches the Web API and listens on the port.
+The API controller is defined in the file `Controller/TaskCController`, which contains a POST request for an image file and returns the structure containing all information regarding face and logo recognition.

-The structure returned by the Api for a given image is as shown.
+The structure returned by the API for a given image is as shown.

 ```csharp
 public class ResultObject